hannobraun/playground/2025-08-02_language-design/README.md

 ## About

-This is the design for an experimental programming language.
+This is the design for an experimental, low-level programming language that compiles to WebAssembly.
 As of this writing, only this design exists.
 I'm just dreaming here.
 There's no implementation, and there might never be one.

 Not only that, but the design itself is pretty raw.
 It needs a few more rounds of review and refinement, and I might only do that when inspiration strikes.